 Make-up artists can mould facial features, scars, and more with Sculpt Gel and it sticks to mobile areas of the body like the mouth and neck – so actors' appearances are altered without restricting movement.

-For larger pieces, liquid latex is frequently used.
-A life cast of the actor is taken before a mould is created and the latex poured into the mould.
+For larger pieces, foam latex or silicone rubber is frequently used.
+A life cast of the actor is taken and the sculpture is created before a mould is taken and the silicone or latex poured into the mould.
 This is popular for creating masks or body pieces like in Planet of the Apes.